 Attach the logic board to PCB Holder, apply some BGA Paste Flux to the audio amplifier IC, heat with Hot Air Gun at 330℃, air gear 2; and detach the audio amplifier IC from the logic board, then clean bonding pad with rosin wrapped Solder Wick.

-Once done, clean with PCB Cleaner, run diode mode measurement of Pin E5 and Pin E6 on the pad, check whether internal circuit has been short-circuited.
+Once done, clean with PCB Cleaner, run diode mode measurement of Pin E5 and Pin E6 on the pad, check whether the internal circuit has been short-circuited.

 Result: No short-circuited condition